Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

          - Another two conversations may play if you romance one or the other.

 I. Keldorn & Mazzy: 3 conversations (SOA & TOB)
         -He will also sponsor her to join the Order of the Radiant Heart.
 This quest spans most of the game.
+(NPC Strongholds can break this quest.
+See previous compatibility notes).

 J. Mazzy & Valygar: 4 talks building off their in-game banters
          - 2 are TOB only